CannerCMS/docs.canner.io/docs/tutorial-customize-string-component.md

 ## 2. Received and update `value` in CMS

-> IMPORTANT: All internal variables in CMS framework must be [immutableJS](http://facebook.github.io/immutable-js/), in other words, `value` pass into `onChange` function must be `immutableJS`.

 To update values in Canner called `onChange` function that pass as props, to your CMS component.
 And you could receive your new value through `value` prop.

 ```js